jameshanlon/cheese/cheese/pages/testimonials.md

 ## From the 2019/20 surveying season (phase 5)

+- *"I was very interested in the findings of the survey and surprised at some of the places that were cold spots (such as floor/skirting junctions).
+It has thrown up the need for a myriad of little remedial jobs, which is a bit daunting.
+My next task is to prioritise those that will be easiest and most effective to carry out."*

 - *"Very helpful in every respect.
 House much warmer and less damp."*

 - *"Survey was very helpful and the guys were great - very useful to have